NFL Rumors: Cam Newton Likely To Win Patriots Starting Job After Jarrett Stidham’s Injury

 Cam Newton came to the New England Patriots with what many saw as an outside chance to earn the starting job, but the former NFL MVP may soon have the position locked down after what could be a long-term injury to second-year player Jarrett Stidham.

 As Yahoo Sports reported, Stidham is dealing with an ailing hip that is expected to take several weeks to fully heal.
-The report noted that the 24-year-old had to go to the hospital on Thursday for precautionary testing, and though they came back negative the ailment is still expected to impact his ability to play out the remainder of training camp, and could keep him sidelined beyond opening day.
+The report noted that the 24-year-old had to go to the hospital on Thursday for precautionary testing, and though tests came back negative, the ailment is still expected to impact his ability to play out the remainder of training camp, and could keep him sidelined beyond opening day.

 While the ailment has not kept him from attending practice, he was not wearing pads or going through full drills.